AayushBarhate/CryptoSummer/Windows_Reversing_Report.md

 they use extern keyword to inform the runtime of the specific DLL that was previously imported, and use it directly in the script as a managed method.

-API call structures was interesting af , didn't know they use struct to define parameters for API calls
+API call structures was interesting af , didn't know they use struct to define parameters for API calls.